cocos/cocos-docs/en/animation/skeletal-animation.md

 If you need to attach some external nodes to a given skeletal joint, you need to use the [Socket System](../editor/components/spine.md#spine-socket) of the skeletal animation component.

 - Create a new child node under the skeletal animation component to be docked (the immediate parent node should be the node where the animation component is located).
-- add an array element to the `sockets` property of the skeletal animation component, select the `path` of the skeleton to be attached from the drop-down list (note that the defaultClip of the skeletal animation component must have a value, the options in the drop-down list depend on this property), and specify the child node just created as the `target`.
+- Add an array element to the `sockets` property of the skeletal animation component, select the `path` of the skeleton to be attached from the drop-down list (note that the defaultClip of the skeletal animation component must have a value, the options in the drop-down list depend on this property), and specify the child node just created as the `target`.
 - This child node becomes the target socket, any external node can be put under this child node and will follow the transformation of the specified skeleton.

 The socket model in the **FBX** or **glTF** asset will automatically interface to the socket system without any manual operation.